aleph2c/miros/doc/cellular_automata.rst

 .. raw:: html

-   By Richard Ling - Own work; Location: Cod Hole, Great Barrier Reef, Australia, <a href="http://creativecommons.org/licenses/by-sa/3.0/" title="Creative Commons Attribution-Share Alike 3.0">CC BY-SA 3.0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=293495">Link</a>
+   <div class=body>By Richard Ling - Own work; Location: Cod Hole, Great Barrier Reef, Australia, <a href="http://creativecommons.org/licenses/by-sa/3.0/" title="Creative Commons Attribution-Share Alike 3.0">CC BY-SA 3.0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=293495">Link</a></div>

 The pattern on its shell is an example of a 2D cellular automata.
 The shell is grown by a kind of organic line of printer heads along the shell's lip.
 These